shimmeringvoid/Category_Theory_Course/README.md

 ## Author & license

-Course text, diagrams, and site © 2026 Rafael Espericueta (Math Department, Bakersfield College), licensed
-[CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+Course text, diagrams, and site © 2026 Rafael Espericueta (Professor of Mathematics Emeritus, Bakersfield College), licensed [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 All code (scripts and notebooks) is released under the MIT License.
 See [LICENSE](LICENSE) for both notices.